yfyuan01/zejiang-unsw.github.io/README.md

 * MCqueen: a benchmark for multimodal conversational query rewrite.
 **Yifei Yuan**, Chen Shi, Runze Wang, Liyi Chen, Feijun Jiang, Yuan You, Wai Lam.
-*Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing.*
+*Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing.* **(Full Paper, EMNLP 2022)**

 * Sentiment Analysis of Fashion Related Posts in Social Media.
 **Yifei Yuan** and Wai Lam.
-*Proceedings of the 15th ACM International Conference on Web Search and Data Mining, 2022.*
+*Proceedings of the 15th ACM International Conference on Web Search and Data Mining, 2022.*  **(Full Paper, WSDM 2022)**

 * Aspect Sentiment Quad Prediction as Paraphrase Generation.
 Wenxuan Zhang, Yang Deng, Xin Li, **Yifei Yuan**, Lidong Bing, Wai Lam.
-*Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.*
+*Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing.* **(Full Paper, EMNLP 2021)**

 * Conversational Fashion Image Retrieval via Multiturn Natural Language Feedback.
 **Yifei Yuan** and Wai Lam.
-*Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval, 2021.*
+*Proceedings of the 44th International ACM SIGIR Conference on Research and Development in Information Retrieval, 2021.* **(Full Paper, SIGIR 2021)**

 * Point-of-Interest Oriented Question Answering with Joint Inference of Semantic Matching and Distance Correlation.
 **Yifei Yuan**, Jingbo Zhou, and Wai Lam.
-*Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing, 2020.*
+*Proceedings of the 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing, 2020.* **(Full Paper, AACL 2020)**

 ## Teaching Experience
 **Teaching**